d3datadevelopment/DebugBar/README.en.md

 For full copyright and licensing information, please see the [LICENSE](LICENSE.md) file distributed with this source code.

-## Further licences and terms of use
+## Further licenses and terms of use

 ### Smarty collector
 ([https://github.com/Junker/php-debugbar-smarty/blob/master/LICENSE](https://github.com/Junker/php-debugbar-smarty/blob/master/LICENSE) - status 2022-07-31)